marcoparello/CTF-Writeups/MAPNA-CTF-2024/Web/flag-holding.md

 ```txt
 curl -H "Referer: http://flagland.internal/" http://18.184.219.56:8080?secret
 ```
-The `?secret` portion sends the paramter `secret` to the server without any value.
-I did this to see if the server would give me anything if the secret was nothing.
+The `?secret` portion sends the paramater `secret` to the server without any value.
+I did this to see if the server would give me anything if the value for the secret parameter was nothing.
 After I executed the command, the output was:
 ```txt
 <!DOCTYPE html>
 <html>